 Because of God’s holy nature and a believer’s high calling, Scripture teaches and commands personal and ecclesiastical separation from religious apostasy (2 John 7-11; Romans 16:17; Titus 3:10), from all sinful actions that reflect willful or continued disobedience to the Word of God (2 Thessalonians 2:15; 3:6,14-15; 1 Corinthians 5).
 This does not include separation from unbelievers who need the Gospel of Jesus Christ, nor does it include brothers and sisters in Christ who are walking in doctrinal or behavioral error but not under church discipline.

-This Distinctives Statement does not present the extent of our beliefs exhaustively.
-The Bible itself, as the Church’s final and sufficient authority for all of life, is the sole and final source of all that the Church believes, and will be interpreted and applied to matters not expressly covered herein by the Church’s Elder Board.
+The Doctrinal Statement and Distinguishing Philosophy Statement do not present our beliefs exhaustively.
+The Bible itself, as the Church’s final and sufficient authority for all of life, is the sole and final source of all that the Church believes and will be interpreted and applied to matters not expressly covered herein by the Church’s Elder Board.